 Who is responsible for a yacht’s compliance and safety?

 The owner is ultimately responsible for a yacht’s compliance and safety, but a yacht management company takes on operational responsibility for ensuring those standards are met.
-This includes keeping the vessel current with flag-state requirements, class society rules, SOLAS regulations, and any applicable commercial codes, such as the MCA Large Yacht Code or the ISM Code.
+This includes keeping the vessel current with flag-state requirements, class society rules, SOLAS regulations, and any applicable commercial codes such as the MCA Large Yacht Code or the ISM Code.

 Compliance is not a one-time event.
 Certificates expire, regulations change, and inspections occur at sea and in port.
-A management company tracks these obligations, coordinates surveys, manages documentation, and ensures the vessel is never caught out by an administrative lapse.
-For commercially operated yachts, this layer of oversight becomes even more important, given the additional regulatory requirements involved.
+A yacht management company tracks these obligations, coordinates surveys, manages documentation, and ensures the vessel is never caught out by an administrative lapse.
+For commercially operated yachts, this layer of oversight becomes even more important given the additional regulatory requirements involved.

 Crew administration